Day 1 - Lome

 Day 3 - Ouidah Voodoo Festival

-On the 10th January each year Benin holds a national celebration day in honour of its traditional religion and of the cults associated with it.
+In January each year Benin holds a national celebration day in honour of its traditional religion and of the cults associated with it.
 Ouidah in particular is a focus for these ceremonies, and thousands of adepts, traditional chiefs and fetish priests gather here to perform fascinating rites and rituals.
 This is an amazing opportunity to witness the traditional culture of the region, where devotees assume the identity of gods and spirits and the realm of the magical is close at hand.
 We first experience the voodoo festival away from the crowds, visiting a more private and intimate set of celebrations before continuing to Ouidah to see the ‘official’ festival.
 Overnight Hotel Casa del Papa.
 (BLD)

 Day 4 - Ganvie